Avashy brass jewellery uses original designs made popular by the first new age travellers visiting India in the sixties.

 A family of master crafts folk make Avashy jewellery for us in Rajasthan, India.
 They moved from their home town in Assam to start a new business in India’s jewellery capital city.

 Because of high competition in the silver market, the family decided to use different materials including copper, zinc and brass as a cheap alternative to gold jewellery.
 Their traditional designs sold mainly to village families to wear at weddings and for special occasions.

 Brass jewellery became popular with foreign visitors in the sixties who helped to bring Indian fashion to a new generation in the West.

-These early travellers influenced the new bohemian style of jewellery, mixing Celtic and sacred geometry patterns with Indian Mandalas to create a timeless fashion based on ancient traditions, beliefs and symbols.
+These early travellers influenced a new bohemian style of jewellery.
+By mixing Celtic and sacred geometry patterns with Indian Mandalas, they created a timeless fashion based on ancient traditions, beliefs and symbols.

 Avashy is pleased to be supporting this local craft industry, bringing these lovely jewellery pieces to the UK through small independent retailers and market stalls and our online shop.
-Every piece is unique and selected personally by us for this collection.